If you’re a private well owner, you may be at risk of harmful arsenic exposure in your drinking water.

 Look Into Additional Filtration Methods

 There are several other methods that can be used to filter arsenic out of your drinking water.
-Ion exchange systems can be used to replace arsenic with a non-toxic impurity, like sodium.
+Anion exchange systems can be used to replace arsenic with a non-toxic impurity, like sodium.
 Activated alumina is also effective in adsorbing arsenic.
 The advantage of both of these systems is that they can provide filtered water for whole-home use, rather than just drinking water.

 To learn more about the methods of removing arsenic from well water, check out my full guide here.